 Details about the version and build

-The bug report should include the name of the project, iteration, and the exact build number that the bug was found on.
+The bug report should include the project's name, iteration, and the exact build number that the bug was found on.

-In this section, we should add some background information about the test environment used when the bug was found, the minimum information should include information about the Device type, operating system, platform, and setup configuration.
+This section should add some background information about the test environment used when the bug was found.
+The minimum information should include the Device type, operating system, platform, and setup configuration.

-The severity of the bug will help to determine how severely the bug is in terms of damaging and affecting the system.
-For more information about bug "Severity" please read my previous article:
+The severity of the bug will help determine how severely the bug is in terms of damaging and affecting the system.
+For more information about bug "Severity," please read my previous article:

 The Expected results

-Remember, when you report a bug you describe an error or deviation from the system predefined requirements, in this section you need to describe the accurate way that the application should work.
+Remember, when you report a bug, you describe an error or deviation from the system's predefined requirements.
+In this section, you need to describe the accurate way that the application should work.

-Also, we must add the expected results based on documentation and NOT on your personal opinion, otherwise, the developer will follow your opinion and fix the bug against the actual requirements.
+Also, we must add the expected results based on documentation and NOT on your personal opinion; otherwise, the developer will follow your argument and fix the bug against the actual requirements.

 The Actual results

-In this section, we will describe the actual results that we got based on the reproduction scenario/or on any case that we want to report although we don’t know the exact steps that cause it.
+This section will describe the actual results that we got based on the reproduction scenario/or on any case that we want to report, although we don’t know the exact steps that cause it.